solarslurpi/GrowBuddies/docs/tasmota.md

 (configure_mqtt)=
 #### Configure mqtt
 Go to Configure MQTT.
-- Set the Host to growbuddy (assuming the mqtt broker is named growbuddy).
+- Set the Host to growBuddy (assuming the mqtt broker is named growBuddy).
 - Set the topic to the Buddy being enabled (in this case SnifferBuddy).
-- Change the prefix part of the Full Topic to start with growbuddy.
+- Change the prefix part of the Full Topic to start with growBuddy.

 :::{figure} images/tasmota_mqtt_config.jpg
 :align: center